175-151-Great Vocals

 Writer/Composer: Arthur Brooks / Richard Brooks / Jerry Butler (1958)

 Very few R&B / Soul singers matched the cool delivery of the “Iceman,” with his unique, full-throated, smooth, distinguished vocals.
-Popular for over fifty years from the late 1950s on, this singer/songwriter interpreted Soul numbers with such incredible sound, feeling, and charisma, that his voice became a constant throughout all those years.
-The Iceman’s vocal performances were identified as a one-of-a-kind sound that was instantly recognized. and his backup group, the Impressions, made this song into one of the most beautiful romantic slow-dance classics in American history…Amazing and Unforgettable!
+Popular for over fifty years from the late 1950s on, this singer / songwriter interpreted Soul numbers with such incredible sound, feeling, and charisma, his voice became a constant performer throughout all those years, recording, in concert and on TV.
+The Iceman’s vocal performances were identified as a one-of-a-kind sound that was instantly recognized. and his backup group, the Impressions, made this song into one of the most beautiful romantic slow-dance classics in American history.
+“Your precious love means more to me / Than any love could ever be / For when I wanted you / I was so lonely and blue / For that’s what love will do.”…Sparkling and Supreme!

 165. IT’S ALL IN THE GAME (1958)